 How to clean motorbike air filters

 To capture dust and particles, all motorbikes house an air filter to ensure a smoother flow of air and greater performance.
-If your air filters become dirty or clogged this can diminish performance and therefore must be cleaned or replaced.
+If your air filters become dirty or clogged this can diminish performance and therefore they must be cleaned or replaced.
 This is an easy task to complete when it comes to motorcycle maintenance – and any motorbike beginner can do it!
 Simply remove the filter, wash it in kerosene, cover it in a light coating of engine oil and replace it again.
 Air filters are inexpensive so it may be worth considering purchasing a replacement instead of frequent cleaning.

 Top Tip: Engine oil helps the dirt and dust particles to stick to the oil rather than passing through the filter.
 Also, make sure you dry the filter after washing with kerosene.

-Essential motorbike fluids
+Essential motorbike fluids to know about

 The clutch, cooling system, brakes, engine and steering all require liquid to either lubricate or provide pressure.
 Each of the above has a designated area where the levels can be checked often.
-If you’re unsure where the storage or reservoir area is, your manual will be able to show you the location, the correct oil or fluid to use and how to safely check them and top accordingly.
+If you’re unsure where the storage or reservoir area is, your manual will be able to show you the location, the correct oil or fluid to use and how to safely check them and top them up accordingly.